Hasselblad X1D vs Sony A6400

 - More modern: Reflects 2 years and 6 months of technical progress since the X1D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the A6400 comes out slightly ahead of the X1D (15 : 14 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A6400 emerges as the winner of the match-up (16 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Hasselblad X1D and the Sony A6400 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.